 This method might work wonders for you (study buddies for life!).
 Or you might write it off as a fun but inefficient way to study.
 No matter what, remember that the main goal here is to make test prep feel less like a chore.
 When you’re joking with a friend, those thick test prep books lose some of their power to stress you out.
 You might just feel a little calmer the next time you sit down to study on your own.

 3. Start an application essay idea notebook.

-The Common Application essay prompts rarely change much, so it’s worthwhile to take a look at the 2017-18 prompts this summer.
-(Check out the prompts posted by your top choice schools, too, but remember these do tend to change each year.)
+The Common Application essay prompts rarely change much, so it’s worthwhile to take a look at last year’s prompts.
+(You can also check out the supplemental prompts posted by your top choice schools, but remember these do tend to change each year.)